kubermatic/docs/content/kubermatic/master/guides/installation/expose_strategy/_index.en.md

 * Not supported yet in set-ups where the worker nodes should pass from a corporate proxy (HTTPS proxy) to reach the control plane.
 * An agent is deployed on each worker node to provide access to control plane components.
-It binds to the IP advertsed by the Kubernetes API Servier, that at the moment is hardcoded to `192.168.30.10`.
+It binds to the IP advertised by the Kubernetes API Server, which is currently hardcoded to `192.168.30.10`.